zincsearch/zincsearch/README.md

 # Why ZincSearch

   While Elasticsearch is a very good product, it is complex and requires lots of resources and is more than a decade old.
-I built Zinc so it becomes easier for folks to use full text search indexing without doing a lot of work.
+I built ZincSearch so it becomes easier for folks to use full text search indexing without doing a lot of work.

 # Features: